 Direct-Fired Thermal Oxidizers

-Direct-Fired Thermal Oxidizers (DTFO) destroy emissions that are created through chemical processes found in industrial exhaust streams through the process of combustion.
+Direct-Fired Thermal Oxidizers (DTFO) are a type of thermal oxidizer that destroy emissions that are created through chemical processes found in industrial exhaust streams through the process of combustion.
 By raising the exhaust stream temperature, the molecules are safely broken down into carbon dioxide (CO2), water (H2O) and thermal energy.

 Thermal Recuperative Oxidizers